Portfolio

 Fresh Fez is a vibrant food service located in Warwickshire.
 I set up the company to enable my mother to serve traditional Moroccan food in a convenient grab-and-go format.

-The helped build the business in an organic and holistic manner, from carefully selecting a memorable and meaningful business name, to organising focus groups with the intent of determining menu options and pricing.
+I helped build the business in an organic and holistic manner, from carefully selecting a memorable and meaningful business name, to organising focus groups with the intent of determining menu options and pricing.

 The website and all marketing materials have been designed with both accessibility and sales conversions in mind.
 The UI prioritises the most sought after information, ensuring that visuals are highly contrasting and engaging.
 This conveys a more premium feel for our intended market audience (identified through market research and business analysis).